Allan Hancock College: University Transfer Center

-Admits all eligible AHC transfer students

-The college has several partnerships with Cal Poly, San Luis Obispo, through its STEM programs science, technology, engineering and mathematics, that provide internships and a direct path to transfer to CP and other universities.
+The college has several partnerships with Cal Poly, San Luis Obispo, through its STEM programs science, technology, engineering and mathematics, that provide internships and a direct path to transfer.

 Vandenberg Air Force Base Center

 The Allan Hancock College Vandenberg Air Force Base Center (formerly known as Camp Cook) opened in 1952 and is part of the base education center shared with the U.S. Air Force Education Office and three private four-year universities.
 Vandenberg Air Force Base Center offers academic courses and provides different support services such as registration (including adds/drops and processing on-demand transcripts); counseling, health services, issues financial aid including BOG and assists with GI Bill guidelines.
 Active duty military personnel receive in state rates and may qualify for 100 percent tuition assistance and health fee coverage.
 Active duty student and Veterans (with two year of separation) may be eligible for priority registration.

 The center offers mainly general education classes through traditional semester and eight week Fast Track classes.
 AHC VAFB offers classes to help airman achieve their associate degree including the Community College of the Air Force degree.
 With education becoming more critical in the work place today, AHC partnered with Vandenberg recognizes and accommodates for such a need and can assist in providing opportunities for military members, spouses, base contractors and the local community to pursue higher education.
 Credits can be earned and applied to a Fire Science degree awarded by the college The Vandenberg Interagency Training Facility is located on South Vandenberg Air Force Base.